RoKaTG/RSD-AISE/README.md

 ## Installation

-1.Clone this repository to your local system using the following command :
+Clone this repository to your local system using the following command :

 ```shell
 git clone https://github.com/RoKaTG/redis-server.git